 Written by Uthara Menon, a grade 4 student.

 The Paralympics 2020, postponed to 2021 due to the Covid-19 pandemic, commenced on the 25th of August 2021.
-It featured more than 4,400 athletes who participated and competed from various parts of the world for different events.
+It featured more than 4,400 athletes who participated and competed from various parts of the world in different events.

 The torch relay routes were already announced in November 2019.
 The Heritage Flame celebration was held in Stoke Mandeville.
 The rest of the flame lighting festivals were to be held in 43 prefectures of Japan.